-- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint On 18 September 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
-In response to the DPC's investigation, the Respondent explained that it had referred the matter to its specialist team which confirmed that the Data Subject's accounts had been placed in a security checkpoint.
-The Respondent explained the reasons why an account may be placed in such a checkpoint and confirmed that, in the Data Subject's case, this was due to the detection by the Respondent of an unfamiliar login and apparent suspicious activity on the Data Subject's Facebook account. - 9.
-The Respondent further explained that its specialist team had since reviewed the checkpoint placed on the Data Subject's account and, on foot of the DPC's investigation, had reached out to the Data Subject directly to request a new secure email address in order to facilitate the Data Subject in regaining full access to the account.
-The Respondent also provided a copy of this correspondence to the DPC. - 10.
-In light of the explanations provided by the Respondent as set out above, and the fact that it had agreed to facilitate the Data Subject in regaining full access to their account, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
-On 24 October 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation.
+- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
+On 28 July 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
+In its response, the Respondent explained that it had referred the matter to its specialist team which confirmed that the Data Subject's account showed signs of compromise, and that activity which occurred on the account during this time was what led to the disablement of their account.
+As such, the Respondent agreed to reverse the disablement of the account and further confirmed that the Data Subject had subsequently regained access to their account as of 10 August 2023.
+The Respondent explained how the Data Subject could now obtain access to their personal data using the self-service tools, if they wished to do so. - 9.
+In light of the explanations provided by the Respondent as set out above, and the fact that it had facilitated the Data Subject in regaining full access to their account, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
+On 7 September 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation and noting the confirmation received that they were now able to regain access to their account and access their personal data.
 In the circumstances, the DPC asked the Data Subject to notify it, within a specified timeframe, if they were not satisfied with the outcome, so that the DPC could take further action.
-The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 11.
-In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 10.
+In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.